code-reflections/codereflections/content/20230418-welcome-to-codereflections.md

 I figure that I might as well explore reasonable monetization options for this blog.
 I'm not going to hold my breath hoping to make a living as a blogger, but every little bit helps, right?
+It's worth a try, so I instructed ChatGPT:

+{{ first_msg() }}

-It's worth a try, so I instructed ChatGPT to "Add a paragraph with a suitable disclosure for possible monetization (e.g. ads/affiliate links/sponsorships) and use of ChatGPT."
+Add a paragraph with a suitable disclosure for possible monetization (e.g. ads/affiliate links/sponsorships) and use of ChatGPT.

-Here's what ChatGPT wrote:

-> In the interest of transparency, I want to inform you that CodeReflections
-> may be monetized in the future through advertisements, affiliate links, and
-> sponsorships.
-These monetization methods help support the creation and
-> maintenance of this blog.
-Any such content will always be clearly identified,
-> and I promise to maintain a high standard of quality in my posts.
-Rest
-> assured that my priority is to provide valuable and unbiased content to my
-> readers.
-Additionally, some of the content on this blog, including this post,
-> has been drafted with the assistance of ChatGPT, an AI language model
-> developed by OpenAI.
-This tool aids me in generating ideas and refining the
-> content, but the thoughts and opinions expressed here are my own.
+{{ chatgpt_msg() }}

+In the interest of transparency, I want to inform you that CodeReflections may be monetized in the future through advertisements, affiliate links, and sponsorships.
+These monetization methods help support the creation and maintenance of this blog.
+Any such content will always be clearly identified, and I promise to maintain a high standard of quality in my posts.
+Rest assured that my priority is to provide valuable and unbiased content to my readers.
+Additionally, some of the content on this blog, including this post, has been drafted with the assistance of ChatGPT, an AI language model developed by OpenAI.
+This tool aids me in generating ideas and refining the content, but the thoughts and opinions expressed here are my own.

+{{ last_msg() }}

 Sure, I guess this works.
 No notes.